ImageScience/ImageScience/README.md

 # ImageScience
-Java library for scientific image computing.
+A Java library for scientific image computing.

 See the [ImageScience website](https://imagescience.org/meijering/software/imagescience/) for more information.